 - 7. Complement the character and appearance of Springbank through high-quality design that: - a.
-Preserves and enhances the existing landscape and natural environment; - Recognizes and blends with the immediate surroundings and vistas; - c.
-Supports efficient use of land and encourages provision of accessible public spaces. - Provide for attractive and high-quality scenic corridors in to the South Springbank community along the Highway 1 corridor, along the easternmost portions of Springbank Road from Stoney Trail intersections and along Range Road 33.
+Preserves and enhances the existing landscape and natural environment; - b.
+Recognizes and blends with the immediate surroundings and vistas; - c.
+Supports efficient use of land and encourages provision of accessible public spaces. - 8.
+Provide for attractive and high-quality scenic corridors in to the South Springbank community along the eastern-most portions of Springbank Road from Stoney Trail intersections and along Range Road 33.